|

 Voices: Canadian Writers of African Descent introduced a remarkably talented group, including emerging writers such as Lawrence Hill and such renowned authors as Austin Clarke.
 Fiery Spirits offered a collection of the works of more gifted African-Canadian writers, including Dionne Brand and Gerard Etienne.
 Now combined in one extraordinary volume, Fiery Spirits & Voices is an evocative celebration of Canadian-African literature`s rich tapestry, offering readers a chance to encounter earlier works within this essential and evolving section of our literary community.
 Ayanna Black presents a striking compilation of short fiction pieces and poems exploring love, sexual abuse, feminism, racism, belonging and alienation.

-Fly In A Pail Of Milk NEW
+Fly In A Pail Of Milk

 By Herb Carnegie | Mosaic Press